 Description

-The «moe» stereotype is applied to a «valueProperty» to mark the property as a Measure of Effectiveness (MoE).
+Measure of Effectiveness (MoE) represents a performance property of a system (or other element).
+The «moe» stereotype is applied to a «valueProperty» to mark the property as a MoE.
 The stereotype indicates an engineering performance measure.
 A «moe» property represents a parameter whose value is can be used to measure the effectiveness of a «Block».
 MoE are measures designed to correspond to the accomplishment of mission objectives and the achievement of desired results.
-They quantify the results to be obtained by a system.
+MoE quantify the results to be obtained by a system.

 Each «moe» should satisfy a kind of «moeRequirement».